 Washington, DC–(ENEWSPF)–January 11, 2013.
-Environmentalists, farm workers, and farm worker2farmworker advocates have become increasingly uncomfortable with the new proposal for pesticide safety measures which does not include details on how the proposed rule will protect agricultural workers, farmers, and applicators.
+Environmentalists, farm workers, and farmworker advocates have become increasingly uncomfortable with the new proposal for pesticide safety measures which does not include details on how the proposed rule will protect agricultural workers, farmers, and applicators.
 These sentiments stem from the concern that this may mean less stringent regulations than those originally proposed.

 In 2010, the U.S. Environmental Protection Agency (EPA) released a document proposing Worker Protection Standards (WPS) that would determine ways to increase training, improve safety requirements, provide clear emergency information, and create strong protection for applicators.
 However, a recent EPA handout distributed during a November 2012 Pesticide Program Dialogue Committee (PPDC) meeting downplays the details within those goals, and brings into question the agency’s previous commitments.